sgdaw1041/multipurpose/python-setup/README.md

-1. set up a local directory; use one sub-directory for db's docker-compose.yml file,  all data sets, sql-scripts, and python files.
+1. set up a local directory; use one sub-directory for all data sets, sql scripts, and python files.
 Or use same sub-directory created in db setup.
 ```
  $mkdir local_external
  $cd local_external